DistributedCollective/zero/README.md

 - Liqudity providers can claim their rewards when they want
 - Liqudity providers can unstake UNIv2 tokens to exit the program (i.e., stop earning rewards) when they want

-Our implementation is simpler because funds for rewards will only be added once, on deployment of LQTY token (for more technical details about the differences, see PR #271 on our repo).
+Our implementation is simpler because funds for rewards will only be added once, on deployment of ZERO token (for more technical details about the differences, see PR #271 on our repo).

-The amount of LQTY tokens that will be minted to rewards contract is 1.33M, and the duration of the program will be 30 days.
-If at some point the total amount of staked tokens is zero, the clock will be “stopped”, so the period will be extended by the time during which the staking pool is empty, in order to avoid getting LQTY tokens locked.
-That also means that the start time for the program will be the event that occurs first: either LQTY token contract is deployed, and therefore LQTY tokens are minted to Unipool contract, or first liquidity provider stakes UNIv2 tokens into it.
+The amount of ZERO tokens that will be minted to rewards contract is 1.33M, and the duration of the program will be 30 days.
+If at some point the total amount of staked tokens is zero, the clock will be “stopped”, so the period will be extended by the time during which the staking pool is empty, in order to avoid getting ZERO tokens locked.
+That also means that the start time for the program will be the event that occurs first: either ZERO token contract is deployed, and therefore ZERO tokens are minted to Unipool contract, or first liquidity provider stakes UNIv2 tokens into it.

 ## Liquity System Fees

 Liquity generates fee revenue from certain operations.
-Fees are captured by the LQTY token.
+Fees are captured by the ZERO token.

-A LQTY holder may stake their LQTY, and earn a share of all system fees, proportional to their share of the total LQTY staked.
+A ZERO holder may stake their ZERO, and earn a share of all system fees, proportional to their share of the total ZERO staked.

-Liquity generates revenue in two ways: redemptions, and issuance of new LUSD tokens.
+Liquity generates revenue in two ways: redemptions, and issuance of new ZUSD tokens.

 Redemptions fees are paid in ETH.
-Issuance fees (when a user opens a Trove, or issues more LUSD from their existing Trove) are paid in LUSD.
+Issuance fees (when a user opens a Trove, or issues more ZUSD from their existing Trove) are paid in ZUSD.

 ### Redemption Fee

 The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.
 It is based on the current redemption rate.

-In the `TroveManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `LQTYStaking.sol`
+In the `TroveManager`, `redeemCollateral` calculates the ETH fee and transfers it to the staking contract, `ZEROStaking.sol`

 ### Issuance fee

-The issuance fee is charged on the LUSD drawn by the user and is added to the Trove's LUSD debt.
+The issuance fee is charged on the ZUSD drawn by the user and is added to the Trove's ZUSD debt.
 It is based on the current borrowing rate.

-When new LUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawLUSD` or `adjustTrove`, an extra amount `LUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
-The `LUSDFee` is transferred to the staking contract, `LQTYStaking.sol`.
+When new ZUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawZUSD` or `adjustTrove`, an extra amount `ZUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
+The `ZUSDFee` is transferred to the staking contract, `ZEROStaking.sol`.

 ### Fee Schedule

 Redemption and issuance fees are based on the `baseRate` state variable in TroveManager, which is dynamically updated.
-The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of LUSD.
+The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of ZUSD.

 The current fee schedule:

 Upon each redemption:
 - `baseRate` is decayed based on time passed since the last fee event
-- `baseRate` is incremented by an amount proportional to the fraction of the total LUSD supply that was redeemed
+- `baseRate` is incremented by an amount proportional to the fraction of the total ZUSD supply that was redeemed
 - The redemption rate is given by `min{REDEMPTION_FEE_FLOOR + baseRate * ETHdrawn, DECIMAL_PRECISION}`

 Upon each debt issuance: